 Combined with our body sizes and fashion tastes constantly changing it’s quite likely you have some clothes you never intend to wear again, but there they still sit at the back of your wardrobe.

-Best Apps For Selling Clothes
+Best Apps to Sell Clothes For Cash

 Depop is a social marketplace app specifically for selling clothes.
 It has a worldwide audience of millions.

 More geared towards a younger adult audience and particularly popular with the 15-26 age range.

 Depop markets itself more towards unique fashion items, Streetwear and vintage clothes.
 However, you can sell all types of clothes and brands there.

 Depop is very much like a social app.
 You set up your shop just as you would a social media profile.

 You can then list your items by taking photos or videos via your phone very much like Instagram.

 There are options to connect to your other social media profiles and follow friends.

 Ideal for selling rarer and unique items, but you will see all sorts selling on there.
 Bundles are also popular.